jorjazo/tinydesk-tracker/README.md

 ## Migration from Python Version

-The Spring Boot version maintains backward compatibility with the Python version's database schema and API endpoints.
-You can:
+The Spring Boot version maintains the same API endpoints as the Python version.
+To migrate:

-1. Copy your existing `data/tinydesk.db` SQLite file
+1. Export your data from the Python version
+2. Set up PostgreSQL database
-2. Update environment variables to match the new format
+3. Update environment variables to match the new format
-3. Run the Spring Boot version - it will use the existing data
+4. Import your data or let the application fetch fresh data

 ## Comparison: Spring Boot vs Python/Flask